ISSA Nutritionist Study Guide

 Most protein digestion happens in the small intestine with the use of protease.

-Chyme enters the small intestine to the entrance of chymotrypsin and trypsin.
+Chyme enters the small intestine at the entrance of chymotrypsin and trypsin.

 Food Sources of Protein

-Proteins are found in both animals and plants, and both protein and fat are usually going to be found together, especially in animal products.
+Proteins are found in animals and plants, and protein and fat are usually found together, especially in animal products.

 Most animal proteins tend to be higher in quality than plant proteins.